Ninetalesgh/dndcampaign/vault/database/spells.md

 You hurl an undulating, warbling mass of chaotic energy at one creature in range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 2d8 + 1d6 damage.
 Choose one of the d8s.
 The number rolled on that die determines the attack's damage type, as shown below.
 Chaos Boltd8Damage Type1Acid2Cold3Fire4Force5Lightning6Poison7Psychic8ThunderIf you roll the same number on both d8s, the chaotic energy leaps from the target to a different creature of your choice within 6 *(9m)* of it.
 Make a new attack roll against the new target, and make a new damage roll, which could cause the chaotic energy to leap again.
 A creature can be targeted only once by each casting of this spell.
-At Higher Levels.
-When you cast this spell using a spell slot of 2nd level or higher, each target takes 1d6 extra damage of the type rolled for each slot level above 1st.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 2nd level or higher, each target takes 1d6 extra damage of the type rolled for each slot level above 1st.
 - **Classes**: Sorcerer
 *(Source: XGE, page 151)*